Introduction#

 - For important endpoints, we also recommend WAF Attack Score enforcement.

-- Identify ASN patterns and block unwanted traffic from certain networks or cloud providers (i.e. AWS or GCP).
+- Identify ASN patterns and block unwanted traffic from certain networks or cloud providers (i.e. AWS or GCP)l if no legitimate traffic is expected from them.

 - Use Managed IP Lists for dynamic mitigations.